-    This operation closes the bladder and abdominal wall, so that that the bladder is inside the body and in the correct position.
+This operation closes the bladder and abdominal wall, so that the bladder is inside the body and in the correct position.
 After the operation, urine will drain from the bladder through a number of catheters (plastic tubes) placed in the bladder.

-They may also have ureteric stents in place, which are thin tubes inserted through the abdomen into your child’s bladder and up each ureter.
+They may also have ureteric stents in place, which are thin tubes inserted through the abdomen into the child’s bladder and up each ureter.
 These drain away urine while the bladder recovers from surgery.
 A urethral stent will also have been inserted into the urethra to keep it open while the area heals.

 After the first week, some of the tubes will be removed.
-The drip will be removed when your child starts feeding again.
+The drip will be removed when the child starts feeding again.
 The epidural is usually removed three to five days after the operation.
 Seven days after the operation, the nurses will remove the ureteric stents if they were inserted.
-This will be done on the ward – we will give your child pain relief beforehand, although it may still be uncomfortable.
+This will be done on the ward – we will give the child pain relief beforehand, although it may still be uncomfortable.

 Kelly procedure – at one to two years old